 The receipt of Child Benefit can result in a tax bill.
-This potential bill brings the Child Benefit into the scope of self assessment and, if you live in the London area we, at Tish Press & Company, can advise you on the potential application of the Child Benefit Charge and possible tax planning that may be appropriate to remove the Child Benefit Charge.
+This potential bill brings the Child Benefit into the scope of self assessment and, if you live in the Shenfield area we, at Tish Press & Company, can advise you on the potential application of the Child Benefit Charge and possible tax planning that may be appropriate to remove the Child Benefit Charge.

 The High Income Child Benefit charge applies to a taxpayer who has income over £50,000 in a tax year where either they or their partner, if they have one, are in receipt of Child Benefit for the year.